-Jesus alerted that at his return from heaven in glory as a king and judge, he will gather all his elect in front of him.
+Jesus has alerted us to the fact that at his return from heaven in glory as king and judge, he will gather all his elect in front of him.
 He will separate the righteous from the wicked and have them stay at his right and left, respectively.
 He will pronounce his verdict based on how each group responded to their Christian call.
-Though there are other grave sins, the focus in this parabolical presentation is the omission of charity from the part of the sinners.
+Though there are other grave sins, the focus in this parabolical presentation is the omission of charity on the part of the sinners.
 The others who produced fruits of their faith by helping those in need will gain eternal reward.
 The admission of the virtuous to the divine kingdom is also because of the Father’s blessing on them.
-The sinners end up in eternal fire because of their selfishness and evading their opportunity to do good for others.
+Sinners end up in eternal fire because of their selfishness and evasion of their opportunity to do good for others.
 God had prepared the eternal fire for the devil and his angels after their fall.
-Since we know the criteria for gaining eternal joy with God in heaven, let us, while avoiding sin, help the deserved people in the name of Jesus.
+Since we know the criteria for gaining eternal joy with God in heaven, let us, while avoiding sin, help the deserving in the name of Jesus.

 BIBLE TEXT: MATTHEW 25:31-46